sbkashif/lennard-jones-cpp/README.md

 1. Create a new class that inherits from the `Integrator` base class
 2. Implement the `step()` method to update the system according to your integration scheme
 3. Register the new integrator in the main program

+### Adding a Minimizer

+1. Create a new class that inherits from the `Minimizer` base class
+2. Implement the energy minimization algorithm
+3. Register the new minimizer in the main program

 ### Adding a Thermostat